celery/kombu/_sources/userguide/connections.txt

 The :class:`BrokerConnection` class supports additional keyword arguments, these are:

-:hostname: Default hostname if not provided in the URL.
+:hostname: Default host name if not provided in the URL.
-:userid: Default username if not provided in the URL.
+:userid: Default user name if not provided in the URL.
 :password: Default password if not provided in the URL.
 :virtual_host: Default virtual host if not provided in the URL.
 :port: Default port if not provided in the URL.